ThatsVie/atlas-AirBnB_clone_v4/README.md

 ![amenities filtered by AC cable and dogs](https://github.com/grahacr/atlas-AirBnB_clone_v4/assets/143755961/df948fc1-5cdb-47d5-9714-b0676aef6a9b)

+You can see the result of the Ameneties being filtered by Air conditioning, Cable TV, Dog(s).

 **View of API log after filtering amenities:**

 ![image](https://github.com/grahacr/atlas-AirBnB_clone_v4/assets/143755961/3ba2761a-5ca6-47bd-85b7-a451fdcd0fba)

+These logs indicate that the Flask server is running successfully, and the API endpoints `/api/v1/status/` and `/api/v1/places_search` are accessible and responding with the correct status codes.

 </ul></details>

 ---

-This project was developed on VSCode with Live Server.
+**This project was developed on VSCode with Live Server.**

 ## Authors